globalcitizen/preload-app-toolkit/README.md

     $ python preload.py --root=~/webapps/

+You can specify a `--removable` to configure removable attrbute in metadata.json.
+By default removable is False.

+    $ python preload.py --removable=[true|false]

 ### convert web icon to base64 string

 fetch icon from URL and convert it to base64 string